How to Test Soil pH

 - Collect soil samples from several spots in your garden.

-- Mix the samples together to get an average pH reading.
+- Mix the samples together to get a representative average.

-- Place a small amount of soil in the container provided in the kit.
+- Place a small amount of soil in the kit container.

-- Add distilled water according to the kit instructions.
+- Add distilled water per the kit instructions.

 - Insert the test strip or add the test solution.